Xorlent/Saturn-4-Ultra-Build-Plate-Tilt-Dripper/README.md

    - As little as 10% infill
 2. Two M4 x 18mm stainless flat head wood screws required
    - Replaces the 15mm center screws on the top of the build plate
-3. Ensure your filament profile is dialed in
+> [!TIP]
-   - If the shrinkage modifier is off by more than .25% the fit will not be perfect as designed
+> Ensure your filament profile shrinkage modifier has been calibrated to within .25% before printing or you will have fitment issues

 ### Installation
 1. Remove the plastic handle wings on the top of the build plate